ebarross/wet-bat/README.md

 ### Data modeling

-- `Quote`: a model representing the main feature, containing all the relevant information for the prototype.
+- `Quote`: model representing the main feature, containing all the relevant information for the prototype.
-- `Transportation`: a model for the available transportations on travels.
+- `Transportation`: model representing the transports available in a travel.

 ![Data modeling](data-modeling.jpg)

 ### Architecture

-With the principle of separate of concern in mind, it was used a simplified layered architecture, dividing the app in two main layers:
+With the principle of separation of concern in mind, it was used a simplified layered architecture, where the app is divided into two main layers:

 - **Controller**: contains all the logic for handling the HTTP requests and responses on API routes.
 - **Service/Model**: this single layer has the business logic and is responsible for integrating the routes with the data source.